letsgitthis/letsgitthis.github.io/README.md

 This project is ongoing.

-Currently, the page has become somewhat responsive to screen size.
-I'm currently working on fixing issues related to scaling up on a mobile screen so that the content becomes larger.
-The goal was to have the profile picture, paragragh, and contact links to be side by side on desktop, then flex wrap in the same order.
-Image top, paragragh middle, contacts on bottom.
+I completely rebuilt the entire Portfolio again because I had learned so much from Project 1 that there were very specific things I wanted to include in my Portfolio.
+It should now be responsive and work on mobile, and include links that display things I've been working on over the last few months.

-I am also working on including an optional dark theme, and navigation.
-These are on hold until I correct the current issues.
+I am also working on including an optional dark theme, and the menu should navigate you to new pages.
+If not, the page is not finished so it will loop back to the current page you are on.
+The Dark Theme works, but I re-wrote a lot of the CSS and need to go back in and correct the drop down.
-Site will be updated to Github whenever progress has been made.